Ebbinghaus Forgetting Curve

 What is the Ebbinghaus Forgetting Curve?

-• The curve is most steep within the first two hours after learning, making immediate review crucial.
+• The sharpest decline in memory occurs within the first two hours post-learning, making immediate and repeated review crucial for effective retention.

 What does the Curve Teach us About Forgetting?